 - Pass the tube via either nostril, past the pharynx, into the oesophagus and then into the stomach

-- Stop immediately and withdraw the tube if patient becomes distressed, starts gasping or coughing, becomes cyanosed or if the tube coils in the mouth
+- Stop immediately and withdraw the tube if the patient becomes distressed, starts gasping or coughing, becomes cyanosed or if the tube coils in the mouth.

 Checking tube position